microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 ## Let's Start Q-Learning!

 Now we are ready to teach Peter to balance!
-First, let's set some hyperparameterers:
+First, let's set some hyperparameters: (code block 10)

 ```python
 # hyperparameters